 Duration and the Number of People

-These two factors are always mentioned together.
-Depending on the situation, toilet will be used by many people for a short time, or by fewer people for a longer time.
+Depending on the situation, the toilet will be used by many people for a short time, or by fewer people for a longer time.
 Sometimes, it can be a mix of both.

-For example, a toilet with larger fresh water and waste tank is ideal for large crowds and more usage time.
+A toilet with larger fresh water and waste tanks is ideal for large crowds and more usage time.
 Therefore, toilets with smaller tanks are ideal for short usage by fewer people.
-Note that some models have water level indicators, which is also very useful.
+Note that some models have helpful water level indicators.

 Ease of Use

-Ease of use is another vital feature to consider while shopping for a reliable portable toilet within your budget.
+Ease of use is another vital feature to consider while shopping for a reliable portable toilet.
 While RVs and boats have a select area for portable toilets, open locations require you to set up the toilet each time you use it.
-The mobile toilet components are assembled and disassembled in a couple of minutes.
+The mobile toilet components need to be assembled and disassembled in a couple of minutes.

 Child and Adult Comfort

-Since a toilet is not a one-time-use item, you should definitely consider its comfort.
-However, there are no certain criteria for comfort, since we are all different.
-It’s especially important if young children and adults want to use the toilet.
-Even universal seat heights are not ideal for everyone.
+A toilet is not a one-time-use item, so you should definitely consider its comfort.
+There are no specific criteria for comfort, however, since we are all different.
+If both young children and adults will be using the toilet, remember that universal seat heights are not ideal for everyone.

 Accessories and Spare Parts